4. FISH LOGS Tiles

 February 2024

-They may be a bit smaller and a bit more crude than the “original” tiles, but they’re nonetheless just as lovely—appearing to “cure” much slower than their high-trafficked cousins downtown.
-Still, they’re a fitting tribute to the community they’re found within.
+They may be a bit smaller and a bit more crude than the “original” tiles, but they’re nonetheless just as great—appearing to “cure” much slower than their high-trafficked cousins downtown.
+A fitting tribute to the creative and artistic community they’re found within.

 FISH LOGS tile No. 1 as seen on March 6, 2024.